-I'm personally not a fan of new year resolutions.
+I'm personally not a fan of new year's resolutions.
 I am however a fan of reflecting and setting goals regularly, but this doesn't necessarily need to be in January.

-My five top tips below are a collection of what has worked for me, my clients and from the literature on behaviour change.
+My five top tips below are a collection of what has worked for me, and my clients and the literature on behaviour change.

 My top 5 tips to build sustainable habits